Category: Scraping use cases

 print("Price:", price)

-After running this script we should be getting the product price printed on our console.
+After running this script we should be getting the product price printed on our console, whether it’s available or out of stock.

 The following steps will be pretty similar to getting the price information.